Metrological/metrological-sdk/docs/README.md

 # Metrological SDK

-The Metrological-SDK when used with Lightning-SDK helps you build great Lightning-based TV apps!
+The Metrological SDK provides useful plugins to integrate with the Metrological Platform.